Burn the Witch (Radiohead song)

 "Burn the Witch" is a song by the English rock band Radiohead, released as the lead single from their ninth studio album, A Moon Shaped Pool (2016).
-It features a string section playing with guitar plectrums, producing a percussive sound, with lyrics warning against groupthink and authoritarianism.
+It features a string section playing with guitar plectrums, producing a percussive sound.
+The lyrics warn against groupthink and authoritarianism.
 Radiohead first worked on the song during the sessions for their fourth album, Kid A (2000).

 "Burn the Witch" was released as a download on 3 May 2016 on Radiohead's website, followed by 7-inch single released exclusively in independent record stores later that month.
-It was accompanied by a stop-motion music video that pays homage to the 1960s children's television series Trumptonshire and the 1973 horror film The Wicker Man.
+It was accompanied by a stop-motion music video that pays homage to the 1960s Trumptonshire Trilogy children's television programmes and the 1973 horror film The Wicker Man.

 "Burn the Witch" was named one of the best songs of 2016 by Rolling Stone, Billboard and the Village Voice, and was nominated for Best Rock Song at the 59th Annual Grammy Awards.
 It was one of the year's bestselling vinyl singles in the UK.